keomony/airport_challenge/README.md

 So the system is consistent and correctly reports plane status and location I want to ensure a plane that is not flying cannot land and must be in the airport

+As an air traffic controller
+So the system is consistent and correctly reports plane status and location I want to ensure a plane that has taken off from an airport is no longer in that airport

 ```

 Your task is to test drive the creation of a set of classes/modules to satisfy all the above user stories.
 You will need to use a random number generator to set the weather (it is normally sunny but on rare occasions it may be stormy).
 In your tests, you'll need to use a stub to override random weather to ensure consistent test behaviour.